 Second appointment dates

 Letters confirming second appointment dates will be sent following attendance at the clinic for your first vaccine and well in advance of the second appointment date.
 The trigger for generation of the second appointment is your attendance at the clinic.
 Appointments are then arranged by the national scheduling team and are not made locally.
+Unless you are in the over 80's group (below), you should not call your GP or attempt to call your vaccination clinic.

 Over 80s group